Privacy Regulations Reference

 - We limit the permissions our apps request on your devices.

-- We put a lot of security measures into place including in-transit encryption and requiring employees and contractors to sign non-disclosure agreements.
+- We put a lot of security measures into place including in-transit encryption, encryption at-rest, and requiring employees and contractors to sign non-disclosure agreements.

 - When you email us at firstname.lastname@example.org, someone from our Privacy Working Group will get back to you.
 You are always speaking with a human!
 No bots.